Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_02.md

     <figcaption><b>Figure 19</b>: Added the 'WorldStageGet' node to the board connected to the 'WorldDisplayColorSet' node.</figcaption>
 </figure>

 20. For saving the stage, add a new *UsdStageSave* node.
 Connect the **stage** output plug from the *WorldStageGet* node to the **stage** input plug of the new node.
-Leave the **filepath** input plug value empty to override the opened initial USD file for the current example.
+Leave the **filepath** input plug value empty to override the same USD file opened at the beginning.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_02/step_20_t02.png" alt="Added the 'UsdStageSave' node to the board connected to the 'WorldStageGet' node.">
     <figcaption><b>Figure 20</b>: Added the 'UsdStageSave' node to the board connected to the 'WorldStageGet' node.</figcaption>
 </figure>

 21. Execute the entire workflow.
-Open again the `HelloWorld.usda` file, it will contain the authored properties updated and the new *displayColor* attribute set.
+Open again the `HelloWorld.usda` file, it will now contain the authored properties updated and the new *displayColor* attribute set.

 ### Visualizing the Stage